ajkim000/pack-and-match/README.md

 # Pack&Match

 Pack&Match is a food donation matching web application built in Python that algorithmically connects dining hall surplus with local shelters based on the number of matches in excess/requested inventory and the distance between the two parties (using MapQuest Distance Matrix API).
-Final project for Harvard CS50 in winter 2018.
+Final project for Harvard CS50 in winter 2018, made in collaboration with Lan Zhang.

 ## How to test the web application